cryptool-org/cryptool1/readme-source.txt

    - to show the achieved result in an extra dialog mask.
    - to create a log file.

-e) The online help for CrypTool is in HTML format.
+e) The online help for CT1 is in HTML format.
 To build it, use your HTML editor of choice.

    Help texts have to be exhaustive and easy to understand.
-   There must be a version in English AND in German (if you can do it only in one language please contact the CrypTool mailing list).
+   There must be a version in both English AND German (if you can do it only in one language please contact the CrypTool mailing list, and we translate it into the other language).
    Each help page has to be within an own HTML file (with a self-explaining name).

    There have to be different help pages one gets when pressing F1 and